 Description

 Calcium fluoride (CaF2) crystals with high hardness, strong resistance to mechanical shock and thermal shock is good transmittance in UV, visible and infrared fields.
-ICalcium fluoride (CaF2) crystals are widely used in scientific and technological fields such as lasers, infrared optics, UV optics and high-energy detectors.
-Especially they have good optical properties in the UV band and Tthey are the known optical crystals in the UV cut-off band.
+Calcium fluoride (CaF2) crystals are widely used in scientific and technological fields such as lasers, infrared optics, UV optics and high-energy detectors.
+Especially they have good optical properties in the UV band and they are the known optical crystals in the UV cut-off band.

-Optical Crystal Calcium Fluoride CaF2 Crystal
+Optical Crystal Calcium Fluoride Crystal CaF2 Blanks

 Specifications